nestjs/docs.nestjs.com/content/techniques/security.md

 #### Rate limiting

-To protect your applications from brute-force attacks, you have to implement some kind of rate-limiting.
-Luckily, there is a bunch of various middleware available on the NPM already.
-One of them is [express-rate-limit](https://github.com/nfriedly/express-rate-limit).
+A common technique to protect applications from brute-force attacks is **rate-limiting**.
+Many Express packages exist to provide a rate-limiting feature.
+A popular one is [express-rate-limit](https://github.com/nfriedly/express-rate-limit).

+Start by installing the required package:

 ```bash
 $ npm i --save express-rate-limit
 ```

-Once the installation is completed, apply it as a global middleware.
+Once the installation is complete, apply the rate-limiter as global middleware.

 ```typescript
 import * as rateLimit from 'express-rate-limit';